VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Assigned spell books change the normal player workflow:

-- **Copy to Spell Book** copies from approved sources into the assigned spell book.
+- **Copy to Spell Book** copies from approved spell mules into the assigned spell book.
 - **Choose Spells** copies from the assigned spell book onto the actual character sheet.

 This makes it possible to support a wizard-style workflow where the player has a separate spell book character and only moves selected spells onto the playable character sheet.